stfc/PSyclone/doc/user_guide/dynamo0p3.rst

 As a read-only function space is not modified, it does not matter whether it is classified as continuous or discontinuous.
-LFRic therefore treats read-only as a third function space category.
+LFRic therefore treats read-only as a third category of function space.

 Optional Field Metadata
 ^^^^^^^^^^^^^^^^^^^^^^^